 Feyza G. Sahinyazan is an assistant professor in the departments of Technology and Operations Management and Business and Society at the Beedie School of Business, Simon Fraser University.
-Her main research focus is humanitarian aid supply chains, with a particular interest in long term food assistance through cash and vouchers in developing countries.
-She is also interested in environmentally sustainable supply chain systems.
-She has worked at the Institute for Data Valorization, the data science hub of HEC Montreal, after receiving her Ph.D. in Operations Management from Desautels Faculty of Management at McGill University.
+Her main research focus is humanitarian aid supply chains, with a particular interest in long-term food and energy access problems.
+She is also interested in socially-responsible operations management practices and is currently a member of SFU’s Sustainability Advisory Council.
+Throughout her research projects, she has worked on data-driven operations management problems in collaboration with public sector actors and NGOs such as the UN's World Food Programme, Montreal Children's Hospital, and Turkish Red Crescent.
+She has worked at the Institute for Data Valorization (IVADO), the data science hub of HEC Montreal as a post-doctoral researcher, after receiving her Ph.D. in Operations Management from Desautels Faculty of Management at McGill University.

 Humanitarian Logistics & Supply Chain Management, Transportation Network Design, Data-driven Decision Making, Socially Responsible Operations.